-The Recreation and Wellness Center (RAWC), opened in the fall of 2007, is OBU’s newest building.
+The Recreation and Wellness Center (RAWC), opened in the fall of 2007.
 The two-story, 60,000-square-foot facility includes three basketball/volleyball courts, aerobic facilities, cardio-vascular workout equipment, a climbing wall, racquetball courts, a 25-meter indoor/outdoor swimming pool, a 1/10-mile indoor walking/jogging track, and offices and meeting space.

 Sarkeys Telecommunication Center, completed in 1986, contains a television studio, a black-box theatre, Bison and Yahnseh editorial labs, and offices for the Division of Communication Arts.

 Shawnee Hall, erected in 1914, remains the center of the campus.
 Of pressed brick construction and Carthage stone trim, it serves as the University’s primary classroom building.
 It houses Craig-Dorland Theatre and laboratories for photography, news and information, reading skills, counseling psychology and experimental psychology.
 The Division of Teacher Education also is located in the building.